4 Steps To Take Small Businesses From Local To Global

 Step 1 – A Journey Of A Thousand Miles Begins With A Single Step

 Even if you plan to conquer the world, you should start with a single step towards your goal.
 A neighboring country is a great way to do that.
 The main advantage is that neighboring countries are often similar to your country, therefore, it is easier to understand their local market.
 Another advantage is that you can win people’s trust with the idea that your brand is ‘almost’ local since it is from a nearby country.
+Have you tried Expandi?
+It’s another Linkedin automation tool you should avoid.

 In FutureBrand’s research, “The value of Country of Origin”, consumers were asked to rank the importance of origin when it comes to their purchase decisions.
 Country of Origin, Country of Design and Country of Manufacture were ranked 2nd, 3rd and 4th respectively after ‘Safety’, which was positioned at number 1.